Amara-ops/policy-runtime-ts/README.md

 - Top‑level cap strings (without a map) are treated as base units for backward compatibility.
 - Intent.amount_human follows the same decimals; precision beyond decimals is rejected.

+## Use with the Policy Linter
+- Validate your `policy.json` before loading it into the runtime to catch schema and safety issues early.
+- Recommended flow: edit policy → run the linter → commit/CI gate → `POST /reload` into the runtime.
+- GitHub Action: `agent-guardrails-policy-linter` provides a composite action to block merges on errors.
+- CLI example (from the linter repo):
+  - npm run build
+  - node dist/cli.js path/to/policy.json --report report.json [--sarif report.sarif]

+## Auth
+- If AUTH_TOKEN is set when starting the server, all HTTP endpoints require header: authorization: Bearer <token>.
+- If AUTH_TOKEN is not set, auth is disabled for local development only.
+Do not run without auth in shared or production environments.

 ## HTTP endpoints
 - POST /evaluate { intent }
 - POST /record { intent, txHash, amount? }